Application instructions have been updated as of 31 October 2018

-- 1 practice-based PhD scholarship in art is awarded to an applicant, whose research project is based on an artistic practice.
+- 1 practice-based PhD scholarship in art is awarded to an applicant, whose research project is based on the applicant’s artistic practice.
 The research project must consist of a written dissertation and an artistic work.

-- 1 practice-based PhD scholarship in curating is awarded to an applicant, whose research project is based on a curatorial practice.
+- 1 practice-based PhD scholarship in curating is awarded to an applicant, whose research project is based on the applicant’s curatorial practice.
 The research project must consist of a written dissertation and a curatorial examination.

-1 PhD scholarship with an extraordinary potential will be awarded to an applicant with a project proposal of very high quality applied within any of the above fields and periods.
+A fifth PhD scholarship with an extraordinary potential will be awarded to an applicant within any of the above categories regardless of field and era with a project proposal of very high quality with regard to originality in choice of research questions, hypothesis, methodology and/or empirical data.
 This scholarship cannot be specifically applied for.

-The Novo Nordisk Foundation will award up to five PhD scholarships.
-The maximum that may be applied for is DKK 2 million per scholarship covering salary, operational costs, tuition fee and administrative support.
+The maximum that may be applied for is DKK 2 million per scholarship covering salary, operational costs, travel costs, tuition fee and administrative support.